 sudo ip link set dev wlan0 up

 On Ubuntu/Debian: sudo apt install macchanger.
 To make the change persistent, create a systemd script that runs at boot.
-On NetworkManager (modern Ubuntu desktop), per-connection randomisation is configurable graphically.
+On NetworkManager (modern Ubuntu desktop), you can set per-connection randomisation graphically.

-Windows 10/11 — via settings or third-party tools.
+Windows 10/11 - via settings or third-party tools.
 For native randomisation: Settings → Network → Wi-Fi → properties → Random hardware addresses → On.
-For precise spoofing (chosen address), use a third-party tool like Technitium MAC Address Changer (free, open source) or registry modification.
-Note: some Windows Wi-Fi drivers reject MACs where the first byte is odd (multicast bit set to 1) — prefer an even first byte (02, 06, 0A, 0E, …).
+For precise spoofing (a chosen address), use a third-party tool like Technitium MAC Address Changer (free, open source) or a registry edit.
+Note: some Windows Wi-Fi drivers reject MACs where the first byte is odd (multicast bit set to 1).
+Prefer an even first byte (02, 06, 0A, 0E, …).

-Android — native randomisation or root.
+Android - native randomisation or root.
 Without root, you are limited to the native per-SSID randomisation described above.
 With root and ADB: adb shell ip link set wlan0 address 02:11:22:33:44:55 (manufacturer-specific commands, may differ).
-Several Play Store apps claim to change the MAC without root — the majority only modify the displayed value, not the MAC actually broadcast.
+Several Play Store apps claim to change the MAC without root.
+Most only change the displayed value, not the MAC actually broadcast.

-iOS — no manual spoofing without jailbreak.
+iOS - no manual spoofing without jailbreak.
 The 'Private Wi-Fi Address' feature is the only supported option.
-Apple has deliberately limited this for security and simplicity reasons.
+Apple has limited this on purpose for security and simplicity.

 Verification.
-Once the MAC is changed, confirm it is actually being broadcast by sniffing your own traffic from another device (Wireshark in monitor mode).
-Or check the router admin interface (DHCP table) — the displayed MAC should match the one you set.
+Once the MAC is changed, confirm it is actually broadcast.
+Sniff your own traffic from another device (Wireshark in monitor mode).
+Or check the router admin interface (DHCP table) - the displayed MAC should match the one you set.

-Wi-Fi Information Elements (IE) — model fingerprint.
-Wi-Fi probe requests contain, beyond the requested SSID and the MAC, Information Elements that describe the device's capabilities: supported 802.11 version, speeds, features, QoS options.
-The combination of these IEs forms a characteristic fingerprint of the smartphone model — a Pixel 7 has a distinct IE profile from an iPhone 14, a Samsung S22, or a OnePlus 10.
-Researchers (Vanhoef et al., PoPETs 2016) showed that an IE fingerprint alone identifies the model in the majority of cases.
+Wi-Fi Information Elements (IE) - model fingerprint.
+Wi-Fi probe requests carry more than the requested SSID and the MAC.
+They also carry Information Elements that describe the device's capabilities: supported 802.11 version, speeds, features, QoS options.
+The mix of these IEs forms a telltale fingerprint of the smartphone model.
+A Pixel 7 has a distinct IE profile from an iPhone 14, a Samsung S22, or a OnePlus 10.
+Researchers (Vanhoef et al., PoPETs 2016) showed that an IE fingerprint alone identifies the model in most cases.
 Spoofing the MAC does not change IEs.
-The countermeasure would be to modify the device's Wi-Fi stack — essentially impossible without modifying the kernel.
+The countermeasure would be to change the device's Wi-Fi stack - basically impossible without changing the kernel.

 IMSI catchers and cellular identifiers.
-On mobile networks (4G/5G), the equivalent of the MAC is the IMSI (International Mobile Subscriber Identity) — tied to your SIM card.
+On mobile networks (4G/5G), the MAC equivalent is the IMSI (International Mobile Subscriber Identity).
+It is tied to your SIM card.
 A rogue IMSI catcher (Stingray, devices used by law enforcement in multiple countries) captures the IMSI when your phone registers on a cell tower.
-5G added IMSI encryption at registration time, but many towers remain on 4G or are subject to downgrade attacks.
-MAC spoofing has zero effect on this vector — it is an orthogonal identifier.
+5G added IMSI encryption at registration time.
+But many towers remain on 4G or are subject to downgrade attacks.
+MAC spoofing has zero effect on this vector.
+It is a separate identifier.

 Application behaviour and timing.
 Beyond technical identifiers, your device's behaviour makes it identifiable.
-Installed apps make characteristic connections (Apple iCloud services on iOS, Google Play services on Android), connection timing follows your daily routine (morning/lunch/evening), and traffic volumes signal your usage patterns.
-An actor with multiple signals (MAC + visited IPs + schedule + IEs) can re-identify you even across session-randomised MACs.
-Countermeasure: compartmentalise (dedicated device for sensitive activities).
+Installed apps make telltale connections (Apple iCloud services on iOS, Google Play services on Android).
+Connection timing follows your daily routine (morning/lunch/evening).
+Traffic volumes signal your usage patterns.
+An actor with several signals (MAC + visited IPs + schedule + IEs) can re-identify you even across session-randomised MACs.
+Countermeasure: compartmentalise (a dedicated device for sensitive activities).

 Captive portals and application identifiers.
-If you connect to the coffee shop's Wi-Fi and receive an auth email or SMS, your email or phone number is linked to your MAC in the provider's database, regardless of whether it was spoofed.
+Say you connect to the coffee shop's Wi-Fi and receive an auth email or SMS.
+Your email or phone number is then linked to your MAC in the provider's database, whether or not it was spoofed.
 To break this link, either don't authenticate (decline Wi-Fi that requires email) or use a disposable alias email.

 Cookies and browser identifiers.
-MAC spoofing does not affect application-layer tracking at all — a DoubleClick third-party cookie follows you regardless of your MAC.
-The countermeasure is a hardened browser, tracker blocking, and removing iOS/Android ad IDs — not network-level spoofing.
+MAC spoofing does not affect application-layer tracking at all.
+A DoubleClick third-party cookie follows you whatever your MAC.
+The countermeasure is a hardened browser, tracker blocking, and removing iOS/Android ad IDs - not network-level spoofing.

 Legal considerations in the UK and US

 MAC spoofing is legally unremarkable in the UK and US for personal use.
-A few important clarifications.
+A few important clarifications follow.

-On your own hardware — fully legal.
-Changing the MAC of your own Wi-Fi or Ethernet card is a standard technical operation, documented by OS manufacturers (Microsoft, Apple, Google all provide native functionality).
-No provision of UK or US law specifically criminalises MAC spoofing.
-It has the same legal status as changing your browser User-Agent or using a proxy — a technical tool with no particular legal characterisation.
+On your own hardware - fully legal.
+Changing the MAC of your own Wi-Fi or Ethernet card is a standard technical operation.
+OS makers document it (Microsoft, Apple, Google all provide native functionality).
+No part of UK or US law specifically criminalises MAC spoofing.
+It has the same legal status as changing your browser User-Agent or using a proxy.
+It is a technical tool with no special legal label.

-To impersonate a specific third party's MAC — criminal.
-Configuring your MAC to match that of an identified person (colleague, neighbour, targeted victim) in order to bypass a Wi-Fi access control (a company that filters by MAC), to impersonate that person, or to conceal your identity in an unlawful activity falls under the Computer Misuse Act 1990 in the UK (up to 10 years on aggravated charges) and the Computer Fraud and Abuse Act in the US.
+To impersonate a specific third party's MAC - criminal.
+This means setting your MAC to match that of an identified person (colleague, neighbour, targeted victim).
+Doing so to bypass a Wi-Fi access control (a company that filters by MAC), to pose as that person, or to hide your identity in an unlawful activity is different.
+It falls under the Computer Misuse Act 1990 in the UK (up to 10 years on aggravated charges) and the Computer Fraud and Abuse Act in the US.
 In Australia, similar provisions exist under the Criminal Code Act.
-The line is not the spoofing itself but the intent — impersonating someone else.
+The line is not the spoofing itself but the intent - impersonating someone else.

-In a corporate context — check the policy.
-Many internal IT policies prohibit or discourage spoofing on company hardware, either for IT traceability reasons or to avoid disrupting NAC (Network Access Control) solutions.
-The sanction is disciplinary, not criminal — a warning, formal reprimand, or termination depending on severity.
-On your personal device used under BYOD, the latitude is greater, but the policy may still impose rules.
+In a corporate context - check the policy.
+Many internal IT policies ban or discourage spoofing on company hardware.
+The reasons are IT traceability or avoiding disruption to NAC (Network Access Control) solutions.
+The sanction is disciplinary, not criminal - a warning, formal reprimand, or termination depending on severity.
+On your personal device used under BYOD, you have more latitude, but the policy may still impose rules.

-To bypass an access control — grey area.
-Classic case: a public Wi-Fi offers 1 free hour per MAC; you change your MAC to get a second free hour.
-Strictly speaking this circumvents a technical access measure, but in practice it is not prosecutable for an incidental, low-stakes personal use.
-The operator can technically ban you and the establishment can refuse you service.
-Legally negligible in practice, but worth avoiding as a matter of form.
+To bypass an access control - grey area.
+Classic case: a public Wi-Fi offers 1 free hour per MAC, and you change your MAC to get a second free hour.
+Strictly speaking this gets around a technical access measure.
+But in practice it is not prosecutable for an incidental, low-stakes personal use.
+The operator can technically ban you, and the establishment can refuse you service.
+It is legally negligible in practice, but worth avoiding as a matter of form.

-Special case — wardriving and third-party sniffing.
-Capturing other users' MACs in range for analysis (research, journalism, audit) is technically lawful if limited to passive observation of plaintext radio signals, but the UK GDPR applies: MACs are considered personal data (CJEU 2016 Breyer judgment, confirmed by the ICO), so large-scale collection requires a legal basis and documented purpose.
-For private educational use on your own hardware, no issue.
+Special case - wardriving and third-party sniffing.
+This means capturing other users' MACs in range for analysis (research, journalism, audit).
+It is technically lawful if limited to passive observation of plaintext radio signals.
+But the UK GDPR applies.
+MACs count as personal data (CJEU 2016 Breyer judgment, confirmed by the ICO).
+So large-scale collection needs a legal basis and a documented purpose.
+For private educational use on your own hardware, there is no issue.

 Summary: the real value of MAC spoofing in 2026

 MAC spoofing remains a useful but marginal protection layer in 2026.
-Three observations summarise the practical situation.
+Three points sum up the practical situation.

 Native iOS/Android randomisation covers 95% of use cases.
-On an up-to-date device (iPhone iOS 14+, Android 10+), per-SSID randomised MAC already neutralises cross-location tracking by retail chains and Wi-Fi operators.
+On an up-to-date device (iPhone iOS 14+, Android 10+), per-SSID randomised MAC already blocks cross-location tracking by retail chains and Wi-Fi operators.
 It is the highest-impact measure at zero effort.
-Verify the feature is enabled by default on your usual Wi-Fi networks — it usually is, but worth confirming.
+Check the feature is on by default on your usual Wi-Fi networks.
+It usually is, but it is worth confirming.

 Manual spoofing serves specific cases.
-Penetration testing on your own network, security research, advanced OPSEC for high-risk profiles, bypassing a reasonable access control on your own hardware.
-For typical mainstream use, the benefit over native randomisation is marginal.
+Think penetration testing on your own network, security research, advanced OPSEC for high-risk profiles, or bypassing a reasonable access control on your own hardware.
+For typical mainstream use, the gain over native randomisation is marginal.

 The priority remains the VPN and application hygiene.
 On public Wi-Fi, MAC spoofing closes none of the main leaks (SNI, DNS, destination IP, browser fingerprint).
-A VPN with kill switch remains the structural measure — it encrypts all outbound traffic, regardless of the MAC identifier observed locally.
+A VPN with kill switch remains the structural measure.
+It encrypts all outbound traffic, whatever the MAC identifier seen locally.
 A hardened browser (Brave, Firefox resistFingerprinting, uBlock) closes the application layer.
-Without these two components, spoofing your MAC is like locking the front door while the window is open.
+Without these two parts, spoofing your MAC is like locking the front door while the window is open.

 Going further

 MAC spoofing is the most visible piece of offline tracking, but far from the only one.
-To truly control what Wi-Fi infrastructure sees of you, you need to combine: native MAC randomisation enabled, Wi-Fi off when not in use, VPN with kill switch on all public hotspots, and a hardened browser for web browsing.
-Other signals (Wi-Fi IEs, application behaviour, cellular identifiers) remain beyond ordinary user control — their impact is residual for most people, structural for high-stakes profiles.
-To verify that your VPN setup actually works and that no leak contradicts the expected protection, follow our complete VPN audit in 9 tests on a quarterly basis.
+To truly control what Wi-Fi infrastructure sees of you, you need to combine several steps: native MAC randomisation on, Wi-Fi off when not in use, VPN with kill switch on all public hotspots, and a hardened browser for web browsing.
+Other signals (Wi-Fi IEs, application behaviour, cellular identifiers) stay beyond ordinary user control.
+Their impact is residual for most people, structural for high-stakes profiles.
+To check that your VPN setup actually works and that no leak undercuts the expected protection, follow our complete VPN audit in 9 tests on a quarterly basis.

 Privacy and network security - related guides